 Do you feel like social media is consuming your life?
 Have become addicted to social media & you’re in need of a social media detox?
 I was, and if you’ve become addicted, then this post might be for you.

-Usually, as an introvert, I should be in my glory zone, but after a few months of not spending time outside, I went out after 12 weeks, I was feeling a bit caged.
+Usually, as an introvert, I should be in my glory zone, but after a few months of not spending time outside, I went out after 12 weeks, and I was feeling a bit caged.
 I know, surprise.

 As a result, I spent more time scrolling through Instagram than usual.
 Until it began to consume me.
-I started to lose focus on my goals, I spent too many hours double-clicking, sharing, and it began to replace the healthy morning routine.
+I started to lose focus on my goals, I spent too many hours double-clicking, and sharing, and it began to replace the healthy morning routine.
 It was somewhat of an escape.

 So with two simple clicks, I uninstalled the app and took a deep breath.
 Now, this did not solve the problem at first, because I got used to my escape.

 Here’s how your life can improve after disconnecting & detoxing from social media.

 - After spending so much time on other people’s profiles, especially other coaches, you may find yourself refining your bio too much, to match their flow.
 This can feel like every new bio is cooler than the one before.
 How did to combat that?
 Unfollowed anyone influencing your desire or NEED to update these 140 say characters.

 - If you’re spending way too many late hours on the app, this can result in being the first thing on your mind at dawn.
 How to combat that?
 Well, apart from uninstalling your frequently scrolled social media app, discipline your mind to jump-start the day in a healthier way.
 Start with a morning routine such as running/walking at 5:30 a.m. at least four times a week.
 Additionally, give yourself a deadline time for being on social media before bed.